-Yes, wheat flour is a high FODMAP ingredient but that doesn’t mean you can’t have bread on the low FODMAP diet.
+Yes, you can have bread on the low FODMAP diet!
 Keep reading to learn about certified low FODMAP options and general tips to help you choose a low FODMAP bread.

 There are thousands, if not hundreds of thousands, of bread products available worldwide.
-Irritable bowel syndrome (IBS) is also very individual.
+Irritable bowel syndrome (IBS) and our food preferences are also very individual.
 So, personalization is important when it comes to the low FODMAP diet.

 Choose a certified low FODMAP bread